 Google Chrome is the world’s number one web browser and that’s because the search giant focused on following web standards.
 While over the years the browser has become quite bloated, it’s still at the top of the pile.
 Now, if you’re a long-time user of Chrome, then chance are you’ve come across quite a few problems in the past an had no idea how to fix them.
 Today, we’re going to talk about how to fix an error known as No Data Received – ERR_EMPTY_RESPONSE.

 This error shows its ugly head whenever users are attempting to log into a website.
-We’re not sure why this happens, but one thing we’re certain of, there are multiple ways to fix the issue without having to use another web browser.
+This means that data is not being sent or transmitted from the website to your browser.
+There are multiple ways to fix the issue without having to use another web browser:

 1] Check if your network connection is working